aalexeeva/summer_school/XSOLLA Getting started en.md

 purchase.virtual_items.available_groups|array|Array with data about groups of subjects.
-Only items from the specified groups will be shown in the payment interface. purchase.subscription|object|Object with subscription data. purchase.subscription.plan_id|string|ID of the recurrent plan. purchase.subscription.operation|string|the Type of operation to apply to the user's subscription plan.
+Only items from the specified groups will be shown in the payment interface. purchase.subscription|object|Object with subscription data. purchase.subscription.plan_id|string|ID of the recurrent plan. purchase.subscription.operation|string|The Type of operation to apply to the user's subscription plan.
 To change the subscription plan, you must pass the ‘change_plan’value in this parameter.
 In the purchase parameter.subscription.plan_id you must pass the ID of the new subscription plan. purchase.subscription.product_id|string|ID of the recurrent product. purchase.subscription.currency|string|Currency of the recurrent plan in the order, on the basis of which all calculations will be made. purchase.subscription.available_plans|array|Array with data about subscription plans.
 Only plans from this list will be shown in the payment interface.